ibrhmucar/ibrhmucar/README.md

 My framework is Page Object Model Cucumber Framework.

-Project management tool or bug tracking tool is Jira
+Project management tool or bug tracking tool is Jira.

 My main programming language is Java.
 I have automated frontend with Selenium, Cucumber, JUnit and TestNG tools.

 I am using Maven as build management tool to control and manage my dependencies.
 And I use SQL (Structured Query Language) for manual Database testing.
 I have used JDBC (Java Database Connectivity) tool for automating the Database testing.

 And I use Postman application for manual API (Application Programming Interface) testing.
-I use Rest Assured library for automating the API (Application Programming Interface)
+I use Rest Assured library for automating the API (Application Programming Interface).

 I have also performed functional, Smoke and regression testing.